Codecademy/docs/content/php/concepts/math-functions/terms/hypot/hypot.md

 ---
 Title: 'hypot()'
-Description: 'Returns the length of the hypotenuse of a right-angle triangle.'
+Description: 'Returns the length of the hypotenuse of a 90-degree triangle.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'